triradial/Freon4dsl/packages/samples/StudyConfiguration/StudyChecklistOneVisitOneChecklist.md

-This event is first scheduled when V2 Randomization completed + 2 days with a window of 2 day(s) before and 2 day(s) after and a compliance window of no extra window
+This event is first scheduled when V2 Randomization completed + 3 days with a window of 2 day(s) before and 2 day(s) after and a compliance window of: no extra window

-### Task:Task 1
 # Treatment
 ## V3 Randomization

-This event is first scheduled as the start day of the study with a window of 0 day(s) before and 0 day(s) after and a compliance window of no extra window
+This event is first scheduled as the start day of the study with a window of 0 day(s) before and 0 day(s) after and a compliance window of: no extra window

+---
+## V3 Run In

+This event is first scheduled when V3 Randomization completed + 3 days with a window of 2 day(s) before and 2 day(s) after and a compliance window of: